 Colour Palettes Change With Different Indoor Lighting

-Colour is visually static, but can still change in certain circumstances.
+Colour is visually static, but it can still change in certain circumstances.
 So, depending on the light type and source, interior spaces will have completely different colour palettes when viewed under different types of lighting.
 The different types of illuminates are:

 - Natural daylight